 In this tutorial, I’m going to show you how I use EQ in Garageband, both in the mixing phase, as well as in the final mastering stage at the end, but first, what is it?
 And what’s the quickest way of going about it?

-First things first, I’m going to run through a quick tutorial for how I equalized a song for a client.
+I’m going to run through a quick tutorial for how I equalized a song for a client.
 You’ll be able to see all of the changes I made, and why I made them, and then I’ll discuss some of these concepts in full afterward alongside a YouTube video.
 Also, since I first made this article, I’ve upgraded to better plugins like FabFilter’s Pro-Q EQ (from Plugin Boutique), which is one of the best EQs on the market for a number of reasons including because it allows you to Solo frequency ranges, but I digress.

 by the way, I have a list of all the best products for music production on my recommended products page, including deals, coupon codes, and bundles, that way you don’t miss out (including 50% off Melda Productions MCompleteBundle which is on sale NOW).

 How To EQ Bass, Guitar, Drums, And Synths

 1) So, I have my song created in Garageband, which includes several software instruments, including an electronic drum kit, a guitar, cymbals, and hi-hats from an actual drum kit, a bass guitar, and violins.

 The very first part of the song that plays before everything else has had it’s EQ adjusted like what is shown in the image below.

 It’s a guitar part that I created by playing it back through the Laptop speakers and recording that very sound from my computer (this is the one I recommend from Amazon) with the built-in microphone: